How to buy plane tickets in the AI era

 Jay Zagorsky is Clinical Associate Professor in Markets, Public Policy, & Law and is a cross-disciplinary researcher who has spent over two decades of researching a wide variety of personal wealth topics.
 He tries to explain why some people become rich, others are poor and some move between these two states.
 He is currently synthesizing this research into a book that presents the results of his academic research and other wealth researchers in an accessible format.

-February 25, 2025 CBS Morning News recently featured Jay Zagorsky, Clinical Associate Professor of Markets, Public Policy and Law, discussing...
+August 7, 2025 NBC Boston recently interviewed Jay Zagorsky, Clinical Associate Professor of Markets, Public Policy, and Law, about the...

-February 16, 2025 PBS recently published an article by Jay Zagorsky, Clinical Associate Professor of Markets, Public Policy, and Law,...
+August 4, 2025 The National News Desk recently published an article featuring Jay Zagorsky, Clinical Assocaite Professor of Markets, Public...

 Get Insights straight to your inbox by signing up now.